 Vice Magazine was founded in 1994 by Shane Smith, Suroosh Alvi, and Gavin McInnes in Montreal, Canada.
 In this interview with Suroosh Alvi, he provides details on how Vice was born.
-In 1998, the partners sold part of Vice to Montreal software magnate Richard Szalwinski, however soon they bought the magazine back.
-Once called “Voice of Montreal” they eventually changed the name to Vice.
+In 1998, the partners sold part of Vice to Montreal software magnate Richard Szalwinski; however, soon, they repurchased the magazine.
+Once called “Voice of Montreal,” they eventually changed the name to Vice.
 In 1999, Vice relocated its base to New York City and became Vice Media, which grew into a digital media company that publishes online and in print magazines and expanded into millennial-driven media consisting of a website, broadcast news unit, a film production company, a record label, and a publishing imprint and more.
-Its news division, Vice News launched in 2013 and focused on news and current events.
-Currently, Nancy Dubuc is the CEO and Shane Smith is the Executive Chairman.
-According to its about page, Suroosh Alvi & Shane Smith are listed as owners, whereas Gavin McInnes is not listed since he left due to “creative differences”.
-Gavin McInnes, later founded the Proud Boys which is defined as hate group.
+Its news division, Vice News, launched in 2013 and focused on news and current events.
+Currently, Nancy Dubuc is the CEO, and Shane Smith is the Executive Chairman.
+According to its about page, Suroosh Alvi & Shane Smith are listed as owners, whereas Gavin McInnes is not listed since he left due to “creative differences.”
+Gavin McInnes later founded the Proud Boys, which is defined as a hate group.

 Funded by / Ownership